 Good evening everyone.
-I can’t believe it is just over a week since I gave birth to the girls.
+I cannot believe it has been just over a week since I gave birth to our little girls.
 It feels like forever ago they were in my belly.
 I still look at them and wonder how two babies were inside of me.
 It is a strange feeling, but an amazing feeling.
 It is crazy to think I will never be pregnant again.
-It is bittersweet.
+Bittersweet to say the least.

 Today, good things have happened.